victor-porcar/Tech-Talk-Arthas-Tool/README.md

 So it helps developers to address scenarios like the following:

 * There is an error in production under particular conditions, If I could add more log I would be able to see what is going on !
-* I believe changing this chunk of code it would resolve the issue, but I can not test it until a full release cycle is performed and that is not possible now.
+* I believe changing the logic in a method would fix a problem, but I can not test it until a full release cycle is performed and that is not possible now.
 * I know this method fails but in order to know why I need to know the value of the parameter passed in a particular method.
 * An instance variable value is set incorrectly, If I could change the value then I would be able to fix a potential problem.
 * I’d like to force a Garbage Collector to understand a given issue.